ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 #### On the wrangler EC2

-If you want to run the tool from the command line:
+1. To run the tool from the command line:
     1. login to the wrangler EC2
     1. `cd /data/tools/hca-to-scea-tools/hca2scea-backend`
-1. `source venv/bin/activate`
+    1. `source venv/bin/activate`.
     1. Use `python script.py -h` to see the available options

-Access the ui by running the following on your local machine:
+2. To access the browser based ui run the following command on your local machine's terminal:
 ```
 ssh -L5000:localhost:5000 <WRANGLER_USERNAME@tool.archive.data.humancellatlas.org>
 ```